Soaring Temps Bring Heat Warnings Starting Tuesday, Cooling Centers Open

-Weather experts warn the next few days will feel pretty miserable, unless you're a desert rat.
+Temperatures will spike into the 90s and triple digits this week as a dangerous heat wave grips Southern California.

-An excessive heat warning is in effect for dangerously hot conditions Tuesday through Thursday for the Antelope Valley, where temperatures of 100 to 105 degrees were expected.
+An excessive heat warning is in effect for Tuesday through Thursday for the Antelope Valley, where temperatures of 100 to 105 degrees were expected.
+Those temperatures are about 20 degrees above normal for the area.

+The warm weather lasts through Thursday before cooler conditions on Friday and into the weekend.

 Health officials urged Southland residents to drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 They warned that young children and pets should never be left unattended in vehicles under any circumstances.